DataCueCo/slate/source/index.html.md

 ### Authentication

 > Replace `API-key` with your API key and `API-secret` with your API secret.
-Browser events only need your api key, while the other endpoints require both.
+Browser/frontend events only need your api key, while the other endpoints require both.

 ```php
 <?php